ahandsel/Kintone_Lab/obniz_article/Article.md

 The code needed for this Obniz Board x Kintone integration is below.
 Save the code as `Script.js` and replace the Xs in Line 5 with your obnizID.

+⚠️ If you do not update the script with your obnizID, you will get a prompt each time you view the Kintone Database App.

 ``` javascript
 (() => {